 Barbara Oliver…in My Own Words

 While growing up in Tonawanda, I discovered my lifelong passion for gemstones.
 While my friends played with dolls and dressed up, I immersed myself in gemological books and learned about precious stones.
 While I can’t say this made me the cool kid in school (I was clearly a little before my time on this one), it laid the foundation for what it is we do now.
-I just knew that one day I would be a jeweler, and I consider myself blessed to be doing what I love doing best.
+I just knew that one day I would be a jeweler and create unique custom jewelry.
+I consider myself blessed to be doing what I love doing best.